Puerto Rican nightjar: History

 The Puerto Rican nightjar was first discovered as a single skin specimen found in the Northern part of Puerto Rico in 1888, and rediscovered and correctly identified in 1916 when bones were discovered in a cave in northern Puerto Rico.
 The species was originally considered already extinct at the time of its discovery.
 Confirmation of living specimens only occurred in 1961 in the Guánica Dry Forest.
 Detailed studies of the species started in 1969.

 Distribution and habitat

 The species is likely to have historically occurred in moist limestone and coastal forests in northern Puerto Rico, in addition to the current range of dry limestone, lower cordillera and dry coastal forest.
-The nightjar is presently mostly found in closed canopy dry forest on limestone soils with abundant leaf litter and an open understorey.
+The nightjar is presently mostly found in closed canopy dry forest on limestone soils with abundant leaf litter and an open understory.
 Lower densities are present in open scrubby forests.
 Populations have so far been confirmed in three locations in the southwest of the island: Susúa State Forest, Guánica Dry Forest and Guayanilla Hills.
 The first nesting record of the Puerto Rican nightjar in Maricao State Forest was reported in 2005.